 05 Feb Colin Harkness: Botas de Barro And how we should all be putting the boot in!

-Spanish Palate (www.spanishpalate.es) is Nicola’s new project (more on Spanish Palate in forthcoming Cork Talks!) and underneath this business umbrella is the exciting project which is the subject of this week’s Cork Talk.
-As the above title says, we should all be putting the eponymous ‘boot in’ – in our wine cellars and wine cabinets.
-A part of the Spanish Palate is the brilliantly named Botas de Barro (Muddy Boots) wine business, that is Nicola’s new baby!
+Spanish Palate (www.spanishpalate.es) is Nicola’s new project (more on Spanish Palate in forthcoming Cork Talks!).
+Underneath this business umbrella is the exciting project which is the subject of this week’s Cork Talk.
+As the above title says, we should all be putting the eponymous ‘boot in’; in our wine cellars and wine cabinets.
+A part of the Spanish Palate is the brilliantly named Botas de Barro (Muddy Boots) wine business; that is Nicola’s new baby!

-It’s a simple concept – Spain has probably the largest number of hectares of old, low yielding vineyards in the world, resulting in an amazing array of stunning wines.
+It’s a simple concept; Spain has probably the largest number of hectares of old, low yielding vineyards in the world.
+This results in an amazing array of stunning wines.
 Nicola asks the question – have we ever wondered how many old, muddy boots have worked these venerable vineyards over the decades and even centuries?

-Nicola’s Botas de Barro portfolio of fine wines pays homage to the generations of farmers who have worked these vineyards carefully tending to the vines with a view to producing excellent wines, whilst also being aware of the legacy that will be passed on to the next generation.
+Nicola’s Botas de Barro portfolio of fine wines pays homage to the generations of farmers.
+They have worked these vineyards carefully tending to the vines with a view to producing excellent wines.
+At the same time also being aware of the legacy that will be passed on to the next generation.
 And so on!
 Thus, Boras de Barro is history past and present, as well as history in the making!

 Firstly the pleasing thing about all these wines is that they are A. Fruit first wines; and B. uncomplicated, and dangerously easy to drink!